 You might wonder what Sharenting is all about?
 Well, sharenting is the word coined for those parents who share too much information about their kids on social media.
-The Wall Street Journal created this term which stems from the two words ‘over-sharing’ and ‘parenting.’
+The Wall Street Journal created this term from the two words ‘over-sharing and ‘parenting.’

-Experts say that you’re not sure whether the people whom you share your child’s photos may download and redistribute these images.
-Your privacy settings are not enough of a safety net because even these posts can reach a large audience.
+Experts say that you’re not sure whether the people with whom you share your child’s photos may download and redistribute these images.
+Your privacy settings are not a safety net because even these posts can reach a large audience.

 Some psychologists have individually voiced concern over the psychological impacts of sharenting on kids.
-Psychologist Aric Sigman indicated to The Guardian that children develop their identities reflecting on the private moments and social media disrupts this process.
-There are also chances of kids being cyberbullied over the content on social media.
+Psychologist Aric Sigman indicated to The Guardian that children develop their identities reflecting on their private moments, and social media disrupts this process.
+There are also chances of kids being cyber bullied over the content on social media.

 Turn off geolocation- This setting can expose your child’s location.
 Parents should avoid checking into a location with their child on social media.
 It would be wise to disable the geolocation altogether.

 Limit your sharing – You can share your kid’s achievements like graduation, their first job and avoid publically posting any identifying information.
 By doing this, you’re creating a positive online identity for your children, and you’re protecting them from prying eyes.